mrumkovskis/wabase-wiki/misc/50_clients.md

 # RestClient

 Wabase provides helper methods to make rest calls.
 RestClient is a simple wrapper around akka-http client.
+It can be used for automated testing and for creating integration with other services.

 In most cases two methods are used: `get` and `post`.
 Both methods return `Future[R]`, if `FromResponseUnmarshaller[R]` is provided and take `String` url and parameters.